lytves/crypfolio/README.md

 You can also stay informed about your favorite crypto coins by add them into your separate watchlist.

-Is used information from officials APIs of the [CoinMarketCap](https://coinmarketcap.com/api/ "CoinMarketCap") and historical prices of cryptocoins from [CryptoCompare.com](https://min-api.cryptocompare.com/ "CryptoCompare.com")
+Is used data from officials APIs of the [CoinMarketCap](https://coinmarketcap.com/api/ "CoinMarketCap") and historical prices of cryptocoins from [CryptoCompare.com](https://min-api.cryptocompare.com/ "CryptoCompare.com")